Xoconoch/deezspot-spotizerr/docs/callback_examples.md

 For example:

 *   `playlistTrackObject`: This represents a `playlist` object within a `track` reporting context.
-It's a simplified version of a full `playlistObject` and is used as the parent for a track being processed as part of a playlist operation.
+It's a simplified version of a full `playlistObject` and is used as the parent for a track being processed as part of a playlist operation (more on what a "parent" is later).
 *   `artistAlbumTrackPlaylistObject`: This represents an `artist` object, nested within an `album` object, which is inside a `track` object that is part of a `playlist`.
 This shows the full hierarchy of contexts.

 ## `trackCallbackObject` Examples